boukdir1/Peer-graded-Assignment-Prediction-Assignment-Writeup/pml-coursera-project.md

-Practical Machine Learning Project
+Practical Machine Learning Development Project
 ==================================

 Background
 ----------

-Using devices such as Jawbone Up, Nike FuelBand, and Fitbit it is now possible to collect a large amount of data about personal activity relatively inexpensively.
-These type of devices are part of the quantified self movement - a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
-One thing that people regularly do is quantify how much of a particular activity they do, but they rarely quantify how well they do it.
-In this project, your goal will be to use data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants.
-They were asked to perform barbell lifts correctly and incorrectly in 5 different ways.
-More information is available from the website here:
+Thanks to devices such as Jawbone Up, and Nike FuelBand and Fitbit, it is ready to go.
+Possibility of collecting a significant amount of data on personal activity relatively inexpensive.
+Such devices are part of the quantified self-movement - a committed group of enthusiasts who take action on themselves on a regular basis to improve their health, to find their behavior, because they' re technology geeks.
+One thing that people regularly is to quantify how much of a particular activity they are engaged in, however They rarely quantify the quality of their work.
+In that project, your goal is to will be to use accelerometer data on the belt, forearm, arm and dumbell of 6 participants.
+Participants were invited to perform bar lifts. correctly and incorrectly in 5 different ways.
+For more information, see available on the website here :
 <http://groupware.les.inf.puc-rio.br/har> (see the section on the Weight
 Lifting Exercise Dataset).